 During the day, mice sleep hidden away in their nests typically made of soft materials.
 Nesting materials could include shredded paper, cardboard boxes, insulation, or cotton.

 Where are Typical Mouse Hiding Places?

 Some of the first places to check for a mouse nest are:

 - In all closets

 When choosing an indoor nesting spot, mice hide in remote areas where there isn't much foot traffic.
-This usually includes wall voids and attics.
-They also hide in the warm cavities beneath appliances or in pantries near food.
-Any debris or clutter, like stacks of boxes in the garage, serves as a hiding place for mice.
+This usually includes wall voids, attics, crawlspace, and garages.
+They also hide in the warm cavities beneath appliances, in pantries or kitchen cabinets with easy access to food sources.

 Outside, rodents use dense underbrush and debris to take shelter from danger.
 Mice outdoors don't pose as much of a threat as those indoors.
 However, the pests always have the potential to find their way inside homes to look for a meal or a place to nest.

 Mice can spread disease, parasites like ticks and fleas, and contaminate food as well as kitchen surfaces and utensils.
 In addition, they damage homes by chewing and gnawing through insulation and wiring.
 DIY rodent control is usually a time-intensive endeavor.Mouse repellents typically do not provide a long-term solution.
 A few mouse traps will not control the population because a house mouse can squeeze through an entry point the size of a pencil.

 Homeowners who discover mice hiding in the house can contact Critter Control's team of experts.